Yes a Pakistani woman who doesn’t want children exists

 When people around me discussed their future, no matter how different their plans might be from one another, they always had one thing in common; they saw themselves with a spouse and kids.
 Having heard this conversation around me happen so many times, I started to feel suffocated.

-And I started questioning myself, do I even want children?
+And I started questioning myself as a typical Pakistani woman and the role expected of me, do I even want children?

 At first, I was scared to even utter my doubts to anyone but myself because I myself wasn’t sure about what I wanted.